InformaticsMatters/virtual-screening/README.md

 ```
 ./max_min_picker.py -i 16-25.smi -o 16-25-1000.smi -c 1000
 ```
-Use the `vs-rdkit` conda environment to run this.
+Use the `im-vs-prep` conda environment to run this.

 Or run with Docker:
 ```